LucasAndrad/block-sites-react-extension/README.md

 - Simple modal with a motivation message will appear for each block link
 - Turn on/off each group as you need

+## 🌐 Use it!
+This extension is currently available for Firefox, you can [install clicking here](https://addons.mozilla.org/pt-BR/firefox/addon/good-block/?src=search)

+Chrome: coming soon

 ## 🚀 Next versions
 - Schedule clock time for each group
 - A full options-page to manager block lists easier